orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ##### delay

-Type: `number` or `Function`.
+Type: `number`, `Function` or `false`.

 Give you the possibility to set delay time for mock.
-It can either be a fixed number or a function that returns a number.
+It can either be a fixed number, false or a function that returns a number.
+Setting delay to false removes the delay call completely.

 Default Value: `1000`